You are viewing a condensed mobile version of this NASPA webpage.

 Fees payable are computed based on when (Eastern Time) funds are received in full.
 If you are not paying right away online at the moment when you register, please be sure to allow enough time for your mailed payment to reach us.

 To change divisions after you have registered, please email the organizing committee at firstname.lastname@example.org.
 Division changes are subject to the following conditions:

-By registering for the NASC, you agree to abide by the NASPA Tournament Rules and Code of Conduct, and agree to comply with the 2017 North American SCRABBLE Championship Terms and Conditions.
-In particular, some games at this tournament, probably the highest Division 1 TWL and Collins board without a Gibsonized player, will be annotated live, and may be live streamed.
+By registering for the NASC, you agree to abide by the NASPA Tournament Rules and Code of Conduct, and agree to comply with the 2018 North American SCRABBLE Championship Terms and Conditions.
+In particular, some games at this tournament, probably the highest Division 1 board without a Gibsonized player, will be annotated live.
 If you refuse to play a designated game with annotation, you will forfeit it, and may at the director’s discretion be assigned a spread penalty of −200 points.